comaps/website/content/support/can-i-store-the-maps-on-a-sd-card-in-my-phone/index.md

 ---
-title: "Can I store the maps on a SD card in my phone?"
+title: "Can I store the maps on an SD card?"
 description: "Frequently asked questions for CoMaps application"
 taxonomies:
-  support: ["Features"]
+  support: ["Map Data"]
 extra:
   tags: ["Android", "iPhone & iPad"]
-  order: 30
+  order: 40
 ---

 Yes, in the "Settings" menu the “Save maps to” option allows you to choose the location for map storage.